-NOTE: Keep the engine exhaust system and the vehicle's cab/ sleeper ventilation system properly maintained.
+NOTES:Keep the engine exhaust system and the vehicle's cab/sleeper ventilation system properly maintained.
 It is recommended that the vehicle's exhaust system and cab/sleeper be inspected

-- By a competent technician every 15,000 miles - Whenever a change is noticed in the sound of the exhaust system - Whenever the exhaust system, underbody, cab or sleeper is damaged
+- by a competent technician every 15,000 miles - whenever a change is noticed in the sound of the exhaust system - whenever the exhaust system, underbody, cab or sleeper is damaged

-NOTE: To allow for proper operation of the vehicle ventilation system
+NOTES:Allow for the proper operation of the vehicle ventilation system:

-- keep the inlet grille at the base of the windshield clear of snow, ice, leaves and other obstructions at all times. - keep the exhaust pipe area clear to help reduce the buildup of exhaust gases under the vehicle.
+- Keep the inlet grille at the base of the windshield clear of snow, ice, leaves, and other obstructions at all times. - Keep the exhaust pipe area clear to help reduce the buildup of exhaust gases under the vehicle.